abenteuerzeit/SN-method/README.md

-# The 48 hour method:
+# The 48 hour method

 ## Regime